 The State Historic Preservation Office of the South Dakota State Historical Society in Pierre is holding an essay contest.
-Archaeology and Historic Preservation Month is celebrated in May, which is when prizes will be awarded to the top three essays.
+Prizes will be awarded to the top three essays during Archaeology and Historic Preservation Month, which is celebrated in May.

-The competition is open to fourth grade students.
-South Dakota history is taught in the fourth grade.
-The essay contest will expose students to an appreciation of their historic places, the stories they tell and why they should be preserved for future generations, according to Jay D. Vogt, director of the State Historical Society.
+The competition is open to any fourth-grade public, private, or home school student who studies South Dakota history.
+The essay contest will expose students to an appreciation of their historic places, the stories they tell, and why they should be preserved for future generations, according to Benjamin F. Jones, state historian and director of the State Historical Society.

-“We look forward to sponsoring this contest and seeing what places and stories students come up with,” said Vogt.
+“We look forward to sponsoring this contest and seeing what places and stories students come up with,” said Jones.
 “We think it will give students a better understanding of their history and culture.”

-The contest entry deadline is April 20.
+The deadline for sending in essays is March 18.
+Entries should be sent to: SHPO Student Essay Contest, Cultural Heritage Center, 900 Governors Drive, Pierre SD 57501-2217.
 Entries will be judged on quality of writing, content and theme, and originality of thought.
-Prizes will be awarded for first, second and third places.
+Prizes will be awarded for first, second, and third places.

-Additional information, including complete guidelines and an entry form, are posted on the website.
-Questions may be directed to Cindy Snow at 605-773-2907 or Cindy.Snow@state.sd.us.
+Additional information, including complete guidelines and an entry form, are posted on the above website under “In the Spotlight” on the right, then “Archaeology & Historic Preservation Month.”
+Questions may be directed to Katherine Shroyer at 605-773-2907 or email@example.com.

 About the South Dakota State Historical Society